25 June 2019

 To copy this pair to your Pi, enter

-ssh-copy-id -i NEW_USER@NEW_HOSTNAME.local
+ssh-copy-id -i NEW_USER@NEW_HOSTNAME.local for the regular

-user and ssh-copy-id -i root@NEW_HOSTNAME.local
+user and ssh-copy-id -i root@NEW_HOSTNAME.local again for

 the root user.